thomaspinckney3/cs4501/Project3.md

 Note, these are read-only pages for showing data in the db.
 To simplify this project we're ignoring how users or things in your marketplace are created in the first place.
-You can test your project by manually creating rows in the db or use your low-level API to create users and things.
+You can test your project by manually creating rows in the db or use your entity API to create users and things.
 In later projects we'll add the flows for letting users sign up and add things/content to your app.